biography: biography (detailed version) short biography 1 short biography 2

 He studied singing with Prof. Josef Metternich and Prof. Irmgard Hartmann.

 For several years he was a member of the ensembles of the Komische Oper Berlin and the Halle Opera House.
-Guest engagements led him to the state operas in Berlin and Hamburg, the Semperoper Dresden, the Paris Opéra Bastille, the Opéra national du Rhin and the Teatro Real in Madrid, among others.
+Guest engagements led him to the state operas in Berlin and Hamburg, the Semperoper Dresden, the Paris Opéra Bastille, the Opéra national du Rhin and the Teatro Real in Madrid and the Vlaamse Opéra in Antwerp and Ghent, among others.

 He has been appearing regularly at the Bayreuth Festival since 2015 and sang “Donner” in Rheingold in the new ring in 2022 and 2023.

 As a concert singer, he works with well-known conductors, including Nikolaus Harnoncourt, Trevor Pinnock, René Jacobs and Reinhard Goebel, under whose direction he sang at many important European festivals (e.g. Salzburg Festival, Vienna Festival Weeks, Ansbach, Prague, Paris, London, Graz, Ludwigsburg, Dresden, Canary Islands, Flanders and Holland Festival, Handel Festival in Karlsruhe, Halle and Göttingen).
-Under the direction of Pablo Heras-Casado he recently sang Gurnemanz in Wagner's Parsifal for the first time.
+Under the direction of Pablo Heras-Casado he sang Gurnemanz in Wagner's Parsifal for the first time.
+At the Seebühne of the Bregenz Festival he sang 2024 Kuno in Weber's "Der Freischütz" in Philipp Stölzl's acclaimed production.

 Numerous CD productions from Bach to Bernstein document his versatility.
 His complete recording of G.F.
 Handel's Italian solo cantatas for bass received the highest critical acclaim.